The Breed Report ·Rottweiler ·2026

 11What questions should I ask before insuring my Rottweiler?

-Ask these exact questions in writing: (1) Is osteosarcoma/cancer fully covered, and what are the payout limits?
-(2) What are the orthopedic waiting periods for hip dysplasia and cruciate tears?
-(3) Do you have bilateral exclusion clauses?
-(4) Does early lameness create a pre-existing exclusion for future cancer claims?
-(5) Show me premium examples at ages 1, 5, 7, and 9 for a Rottweiler.
-(6) What is your claims denial rate?
-If they dodge any question, that's your answer.
+Ask in writing: (1) Is osteosarcoma fully covered?
+(2) Orthopedic waiting periods for hip dysplasia and cruciate tears?
+(3) Bilateral exclusion clauses?
+(4) Does lameness exclude future cancer claims?
+(5) Premium examples at ages 1, 5, 7, 9?
+(6) Claims denial rate?
+Dodging any question is a red flag.

 Similar Breeds